 Lac du Bonnet, Manitoba

-From Karen Nilsson, President of the Lac du Bonnet Cross Country Ski Club on Sunday evening:
+From Karen Nilsson, President of the Lac du Bonnet Cross Country Ski Club, on Wednesday evening:

-From Karen Nilsson, President of the Lac du Bonnet Cross Country Ski Club on Monday morning:
+From Karen Nilsson, President of the Lac du Bonnet Cross Country Ski Club, on Sunday morning:

-From Karen Nilsson, President of the Lac du Bonnet Cross Country Ski Club on Tuesday:
+From Karen Nilsson, President of the Lac du Bonnet Cross Country Ski Club, on Friday morning: